Return to top

 tofu mixture added to veggies in pan

-Bake & Serve: Bake for 35-40 minutes at 375 degrees F (180 C) until this vegetable frittata is set in the middle, the edges of the frittata are light brown, and the dish is slightly golden on top.
-Let it cool down for 5 minutes and slice into 8 even slices.
-Serve with fresh herbs such as dill or parsley.
-Top this vegan tofu frittata with optional toppings of vegan cheese, avocado or cherry tomatoes.
+Bake & Serve: I bake for 35-40 minutes at 375 degrees F (180 C) until the frittata is set in the center, lightly golden on top, and slightly crisp around the edges.
+Once it’s done, I let it cool for 5 minutes before slicing it into 8 even pieces.
+I love topping it with fresh herbs like dill or parsley.

 healthy easy meatless vegetarian and vegan frittata recipe in a cast iron skillet

-• Don’t overcook.
-This non dairy frittata should be cooked until it’s just set in the center — overcooking it will dry it out.
+• Don’t Overcook: I bake my frittata until it’s just set in the center, overcooking will make it dry instead of soft and creamy.

 📖 Variations